 that we will come to see more clearly

 but that which unites us.’

 So much had divided them for so long but now, at last, they were united and it had truly been a happy Christmas.

 ‘That the blessing of peace be ours – the peace to build

 and to plan for the future with confidence.’

 With his sons by his side Murdoch knew he could plan for the future with confidence.
 He could look forward to a bright New Year.
 Maybe he would even find the time to make that long promised visit to his homeland.
 He would like that, he decided, especially if he had his sons with him.

 He stood up and stretched tiredly.
 After taking a last look around the room he extinguished the lamps and went to bed…a happy and contented man.

 PLEASE LEAVE A COMMENT

 Thank you for reading!
 The authors listed on this site spend many hours writing stories for your enjoyment, and their only reward is the feedback you leave.
 So please take a moment to leave a comment.
-Even the simplest ‘I liked this!” can make all the difference to an author and encourage them to keep writing and posting their stories here.
-You can comment in the ‘reply’ box below or email Caroline directly.
+You can do so using the ‘reply’ box below, or, if you prefer, you can email Caroline directly.